 The Covid-19 Pandemic has precluded most Daggard activity in person, but Zoom performances have taken place, and some contributions have been made following those to the Candlelighters.
 Requests are coming in for Zoom performances and live appearances now as the main crisis appears to be diminishing.

-It was particularly pleasing to receive a phone call from a Brother who had attended a recent live meeting and wished to make a donation on behalf of himself and his late wife.
+It was particularly pleasing to receive a phone call from a Brother who had attended a recent live meeting in which Eddie Wildman and Neil Armstrong presented "Hansel and Gretel in the Freemasons Lodge" (observing covid precautions and social distancing) and wished to make a donation on behalf of himself and his late wife.
 "You support those sort of charities we always liked to support," he explained.
 Many thanks!

 At a recent live Lodge meeting the Daggards learned of an East Hull Scout Group who have lost all their equipment (tents, etc.) to an invasion of mice during the pandemic and are pleased to be able to contribute alongside the Humber Lodge 57 towards replacement gear.